pedrocunha/briskly/README.md

 brisk
 =====

-An left-hand search autocomplete built with C store in memory for lightning fast searches
+An left-hand search autocomplete built with C to store in memory for lightning fast searches